zbay/helpdesk/templates/Readme_class&rel.txt

 3. rule-list.html
 class attributes:
-(1) title: Describes title of the page
+(1) title: Describes title of this page
 (2) rule_collection: Describes the container of rule list (3) rule: Indicates each rule in rule list
 (4) date: Describes the date of archiving rule